A1Liu/a1liu/install/README.md

 ### MacOS
 1. Install XCode tools using `xcode-select --install`
 2. Clone repository with `git clone https://github.com/A1Liu/config.git`
-3. Remove mission control keyboard shortcuts in System Preferences > Keyboard > Shortcuts
-4. Remove annoying Terminal stuff:
-   1. Preferences > Profiles > Shell > When Shell Exits
-   1. Preferences > Profiles > Advanced > Bell > Audible bell
-5. Remap Caps Lock to control: System Preferences > Keyboard > Keyboard > Modifier Keys
+3. Remap Caps Lock to control: System Preferences > Keyboard > Keyboard > Modifier Keys

+The remainder of the settings are described in `install/MacOS.md`.

 ### ElementaryOS
 1. Install Git using `sudo apt-get install git`